Inference-Time Backdoors via Chat Templates: From LLM Supply Chains to Agentic System Compromise: Chat Templates as a Security Primitive

-The backdoor attack we describe exploits the privileged position of chat templates in the inference pipeline.
-This same position, however, also enables a constructive use: employing templates as an inference-time safety control.
+The preceding defenses address the template layer as an attack surface.
+The same structural property that makes templates exploitable, their privileged position above user input in the model's instruction hierarchy, also makes them a natural enforcement point for safety constraints.
+This bidirectionality has a governance implication: the appropriate response to template risk is not to restrict template capabilities, which would break legitimate functionality, but to control template authorship and provenance.
+To illustrate the constructive direction, we show that chat templates can serve as an inference-time safety control that reduces model susceptibility to adversarial user inputs.
+We emphasize that this direction defends against a \emph{different} threat class, namely, adversarial inputs from untrusted users such as jailbreak attempts, and does not constitute a defense against template backdoor attacks, which originate at the template layer itself rather than at the user input layer.

 Safety in deployed LLMs is multi-layered, combining model-level alignment, system prompts, and inference-time mechanisms~\cite{ganon2025diesel,rachmil2025training}.
-Chat templates are not a complete solution, but their deterministic execution before model inference makes them a natural candidate for augmenting existing defenses.
-To illustrate their potential role within this broader safety stack, we compare four deployment configurations: base, safety-oriented system prompt only, safety-oriented chat template only, and a combination of the two.
-We evaluate one model per family using a malicious jailbreak-in-the-wild benchmark~\cite{shen2024anything} to measure refusal under adversarial inputs and on a benign test set~\cite{rajpurkar2016squad} to verify that refusal rates remain low on benign queries.
+We compare four deployment configurations: base, safety-oriented system prompt, safety-oriented chat template, and a combination of the two.
+We evaluate one model per family using a malicious \textit{Jailbreak-in-the-Wild} benchmark~\cite{shen2024anything} and a benign test set~\cite{rajpurkar2016squad}.

 Figure~\ref{fig:template_for_good} shows that incorporating chat templates improves robustness under malicious prompts.
-The strongest results are obtained by combining a safety-oriented system prompt with the chat template, yielding an average $12.5\%$ increase in malicious refusal rate over the base deployment.
-Crucially, this gain does not degrade benign behavior: all models exhibit a $0\%$ refusal rate on the benign test set.
-Full per-model results and implementation details are provided in Appendix~\ref{app:chat_template_for_good}.
+Combining a safety-oriented system prompt with the chat template yields an average $12.5\%$ increase in malicious refusal rate over the base deployment, while all models exhibit a $0\%$ refusal rate on the benign test set.
+Full per-model results are in Appendix~\ref{app:chat_template_for_good}.